jpbeaudet/autotask/README.md

 * routines/goals.js (goal parameters and trategies constructor)
 * routines/ will.js ( handle goal parameters resolution with strategy and handle goal status and tryout limit; will act as a local router for the current routine global goal and hten to next process.)
 * routines/rules.js ( middleware constructor associated to a unique namespace taken from connectors[default mongoDb])
+* routines/confirm.js ( handle confirmations delay and assertions for events and/or strategy resolution)
 * routines/error.js (handle errors)
 * strategies/ strategies.js ( strategies constructor)
 * strategies/ strategymaster.js ( handle strategy resolution with promises and defers; called each time a strategy is invoked.)